brentmcconnell/brentmcconnell.github.io/_posts/2021-04-26-autoshutdown.md

 >>   --resource-group happy-rg -o table
 >>
 ```

+> Note: A metric alert that's in a "Fired" state would not trigger again until it's
+> resolved.
+This is done to reduce noise.
+Resolution happens automatically after
+> 3 healthy evaluations of your condition (evaluations where the condition isn't
+> breached), and there's no way to manually change the monitor condition to
+> "Resolved".

 ### Summary
 And that's it.
 If you completed all the steps from Part 1 and Part 2 of this